huaweicloud/terraform-provider-huaweicloud/docs/resources/identity_project.md

 * `parent_id` - (Optional) The parent of this project.
 Changing this creates a new Project.

-* `region` - (Optional) The region in which to obtain the IAM client.
-    If omitted, the `region` argument of the provider is used.
-Changing this creates a new Project.

 ## Attributes Reference

 The following attributes are exported: